Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Introduction

-For a long time, the geometry of subduction interfaces was assumed to be simple, especially when studying slow slip events through other physical mechanisms such as heterogeneous friction or considering fluid as mentioned before.
-In reality, fault systems possess complex three-dimensional structures.
-For example, recent imaging of the Ecuadorian subduction zone by \parencite{Chalumeau2024} reveals that earthquakes occur across multi-fault segments and subparallel planes, challenging this simplistic view.
-This complexity emphasizes the need to account for complex fault geometries when studying SSEs.
-Observations from Hikurangi, including drilling data and seismic reflection images, further highlight the role of material and geometric complexity in promoting slow slip events \parencite{Barnes2020, Kirkpatrick2021}.
-In Cascadia, downdip variability of SSEs suggests a strong geometric influence \parencite{Hall2018, mitsui2006}.
-Advanced simulations, such as those performed by \textcite{liliu2016} for Cascadia and \textcite{PerezSilva2021} for Guerrero, indicate that non-planar fault geometries are pivotal in understanding SSEs.
-Fundamental complexities in fault geometry are also considered in SSE modeling, including investigations into precursory slow slip influenced by fault roughness \parencite{Cattania2021,Sun2025} and the emergence of slow slip events from two parallel faults under spatial uniform rate-weakening friction in 2D models \parencite{romanet2018}.
-Recent work by \textcite{almakari2026} have highlighted the role of fault zone architecture in producing the complete slip spectrum.
-Laboratory experiments by \parencite{Kwiatek2024} further underscore the complexity, showing both fast and slow ruptures with varying fault slip on rough faults.
-The effect of stress interaction between multiple faults on slow slip events in 3D models is still unresolved.
+For a long time, subduction interfaces were assumed to be geometrically simple, particularly in studies of slow slip events focusing on heterogeneous friction or fluid effects.
+In reality, fault systems exhibit complex three-dimensional structures.
+For example, imaging of the Ecuadorian subduction zone \parencite{Chalumeau2024} shows earthquakes occurring across multi-fault segments and subparallel planes, challenging this view.
+This complexity underscores the need to incorporate realistic fault geometries when studying SSEs.
+Observations from Hikurangi, including drilling and seismic reflection data, further highlight the role of material and geometric complexity in promoting slow slip \parencite{Barnes2020,Kirkpatrick2021}.
+In Cascadia, downdip variability of SSEs suggests strong geometric control \parencite{Hall2018,mitsui2006}.
+Advanced simulations for Cascadia \parencite{liliu2016} and Guerrero \parencite{PerezSilva2021} indicate that non-planar geometries are critical for understanding SSEs.
+Geometric complexity is also central in models of precursory slow slip influenced by fault roughness \parencite{Cattania2021,Sun2025}. \textcite{romanet2018} first showed that interactions between neighboring faults influence earthquake cycle behavior and has been subsequently shown by other works \parencite[for e.g.][]{RodriguezPiceda2025, RodriguezPadilla2026}.
+Recent work \parencite{almakari2026} emphasizes the role of fault zone architecture in generating the full slip spectrum, and laboratory experiments \parencite{Kwiatek2024} show both fast and slow ruptures on rough faults.
+However, the role of stress interaction among multiple faults in 3D models of slow slip remains unresolved.